sylvesterh/personal-website/README.md

 # My Personal Website
 ### Tech Stack:
-This is mainly built using React and Nextjs.
+This is mainly built using Nextjs and styled components.